Written by: DreamMeaning Editorial Team

 Is dreaming about material possessions a bad sign?

-Dreaming about material possessions is not inherently negative.
-It often reflects your thoughts about self-worth and security, which can provide valuable insights into your emotional state.
+Dreaming about material possessions is not inherently good or bad.
+It often reflects personal values, desires, and concerns about self-worth and security.

 What does it mean if I dream about material possessions repeatedly?